 The facility offers several types of tours where visitors can learn about wolves and wolf-dogs as well as ongoing conservation efforts.

 Making a reservation for your visit is highly recommended.
 Also at the center, you can ask about volunteer opportunities and learn about how you can help to spread awareness about wolf conservation efforts.

 Address: 4729 Twin Rocks Road in Divide, Colorado

 20. Take a quick trip to Painted Mines

 If you want to see some cool scenery, head to the town of Calhan northeast of Colorado Springs, where you can find the Painted Mines Interpretive Park that has candy-cane like rock formations that you will not find anywhere else in Colorado.
 Besides offering a perfect backdrop for your photos, this places is also home to some cool history as Native Americans said to have mined the materials from this thousands of years ago.

 You can visit Painted Mines seven days a week for FREE and enjoy its gorgeous and relatively easy hikes.
 As always, stay on trails, do NOT climb rock formations as you can damage them.

 Address: 29950 Paint Mine Road, Calhan, Colorado

 Colorado Springs is one of the most beautiful and often underrated towns in Colorado.
-Although some travelers make just a quick stop here, there are many things to do in Colorado Springs to keep you busy for days.
 From backcountry hiking and camping to historic venues and wonderful hot springs in the area, there are many things to do in Colorado Springs which means you should spend at least a couple of days in this city.